ssarangi/self_driving_cars/advanced_lane_finding/writeup.md

 After computing the lanes, we draw them back on the original undistorted image as follows.

+#### Fine tuning:
+* Tried constraining the polyline fit to the center of the box searches but that didn't work out well.
+* Frame averaging - Took about 10 previous frames data to average and get a smooth polyline.
+This seemed to work decently well for the challenge video.

+This part of the algorithm is present in LaneFinder::full_lane_finding_step
 #### Short circuiting the lane finding algorithm

 Once a full lane finding step is performed for the next frames the search is started around the lanes identified from the previous frame.
 However, if at any point either the left lane or right lane are not found by this approach a full search is performed.
+The partial lane finding code is present in LaneFinder::partial_lane_finding_step
 ![alt text][lane_finder_algo]

 ### Inverse Transform & Final Result
 ![alt text][final_img]
 Once the lanes line region is drawn on the perspective image, the inverse transformation matrix which was obtained when we went from the original image's region of interest to the bird's eye view.
 This gives the final lane finding image.

+The final image overlay and visualization code is also contained in the LaneFinder class in the LaneFinder::overlay methods.

 ### Computing the curvature